 Before returning home to Winnipeg, Connie managed a Clinical Trials Unit for the Vancouver Coastal Health Authority.
 In this role she assisted physicians, nurses, and allied health researchers with sponsored and investigator initiated clinical trials.
 Assistance included protocol development, ethics submissions, regulatory documentation, budgets, research personnel hiring, and trial management.
 Prior to that role, Connie was the clinical lead for an electronic clinical documentation project and later a collaborative practice project.

 Salah Mahmud is a clinician, public health physician and epidemiologist with interest in drug and vaccine development and evaluation.
-He is a Canada Research chair in Pharmaco-epidemiology and Vaccine Evaluation, the founding director of the Vaccine and Drug Evaluation Centre, the director of the Clinical Trials Platform of the Manitoba CIHR SUPPORT Unit (CHI) and Clinician Researcher, Population & Public Health, Manitoba Health.
+He is a Canada Research chair in Pharmaco-epidemiology and Vaccine Evaluation, the founding director of VDEC, the founding director of the Clinical Trials Platform of the Manitoba CIHR SUPPORT Unit and Clinician Researcher, Population & Public Health, Manitoba Health.
 He currently holds an appointment as an Associate Professor of Community Health Sciences and Pharmacy in the Rady College of Medicine, University of Manitoba, serves as the Associate Editor of Preventive Medicine and as a member of several national and international committees and advisory boards related to vaccine policy and development.

 Director, Clinical Trials Platform

 Barret is a clinical research IT specialist with the George and Fay Yee Centre for Healthcare Innovation.
 As an IT specialist with the Clinical Trials platform, he develops innovative information technology solutions to aid healthcare researchers.
 Barret also serves as a data analyst with the University of Manitoba’s Vaccine and Drug Evaluation Centre.